26 Best Austin Wedding Venues

 41 minutes from downtown Austin.

-is a cute home located in Kyle.
+The Winfield Inn is a cute home located in Kyle.
 The house is often used for getting ready, there is an outdoor gazebo for the ceremony, and a large open pavilion for the reception.
 While the location plans are typically the same for each wedding, it is simply a beautiful venue.
 Tip: We love uplight in this venue, it goes a long way with the white ceiling.
 Maximum capacity: 500 – 25 minutes from downtown Austin.

 Wild Onion Ranch